Restaurant in New York City, United States

 Does Sakagura handle dietary restrictions?

 The venue database does not include specific dietary accommodation details for Sakagura.
-Izakaya menus typically include fish, meat, and egg-based dishes as staples, so those with strict vegetarian, vegan, or shellfish restrictions should check the venue's official channels before booking.
+Izakaya menus typically include fish, meat, egg-based dishes as staples, so those with strict vegetarian, vegan, or shellfish restrictions should check the venue's official channels before booking.

 Is Sakagura good for a special occasion?